bryan-vh/EssayWordBoilerplate/README.md

 # EssayWordBoilerplate
-Script to generate simple MLA format docx boilerplate for students and others
+Script to generate boilerplate for simple MLA format Word essays for students and others